PennyLaneAI/pennylane/doc/development/autograph.rst

         return qml.expval(qml.PauliZ(0) + qml.PauliZ(3))

-While this function cannot be captured directly, it can be converted to native PennyLane syntax using AutoGraph and captured.
+While this function cannot be captured directly because there is control flow that depends on the function's inputs' values—the inputs are treated as JAX tracers at capture time, which don't have concrete values—it can be captured by converting to native PennyLane syntax via AutoGraph.
 This is the default behaviour of :func:`~.autograph.make_plxpr`.

 >>> weights = jnp.linspace(-1, 1, 20).reshape([5, 4])
 >>> data = jnp.ones([4])